GFZ-Centre-for-Early-Warning/REM_RRVS/README.md

 B) Setup the database
 1. Create a new database in PostgreSQL >9.1 and run rrvstool_db.sql
-2. Populate the database tables
+2. Populate the database tables (you can use the rrvstool_testdata.sql script to add some testdata)

 MODIFYING DATAENTRY FORM